 Control of Air Conditioners/Heat Pumps-Southeast/Southwest

-Control the Compressor contactor by breaking the low-voltage signal from the thermostat, usually the YELLOW wire.
+Control the Compressor contactor by disconnecting the low-voltage signal from the thermostat, usually the YELLOW wire.
 Be sure to program a minimum OFF-TIME on the relay of at least 5 minutes to prevent short cycling of the compressor, and a minimum ON-TIME of 6 to 9 minutes for desired comfort level.
-With this method of control, the fan will not be controlled, and will continue to run when the compressor is being controlled.
+With this method of peak demand control, the fan will not be controlled, and will continue to run when the compressor is being controlled.
 If you experience problems with comfort during periods of extreme weather or problems with humidity control, it may be advisable to control the fan, by controlling the fan relay, usually the GREEN wire of the thermostat circuit.
-By controlling the fan and not allowing it to run with the compressor is shed, heat from the attic will not be circulated into the home and you may better control your temperature and humidity.
+By controlling the fan and not allowing it to run with the compressor, heat from the attic will not be circulated into the home so you may better control your indoor temperature and humidity.
 Consult the installing dealer for guidance in your area.Figure 1

 - Refer to Figure 1, a generalized A/C schematic and locate the thermostat circuit wires.